 Founders: Anshoo Sharma and Brij Bhushan

 Founded in: 2015

 MagicPin is a coupons website.
 It provides rewards and cashback to diners.
 The company was founded in 2015 by Anshoo Sharma and Brij Bhushan.
-MagicPin has its presence in 16 Indian cities like Delhi, Hyderabad, Chennai and Pune.
+MagicPin has its presence in 16 Indian cities like Delhi, Hyderabad, Chennai, and Pune.
 With 1.4 million users, the platform drives Rs.
-30 crore of monthly sales for partner food and beverage (F&B) chains that include KFC and Hard Rock Café.
+30 crores of monthly sales for partner food and beverage (F&B) chains that include KFC and Hard Rock Café.
 MagicPin is also exploring two other segments: groceries and beauty & wellness.